-Components in a control and switching unit might be very hot.
+Components in a basic control unit might be very hot.
 Do not touch any components with your hands.
 Doing so could result in burns.

-When removing a control and switching unit, install a blank panel.
+When removing a basic control unit, install a blank panel.
 If you continue using the Switch without attaching a blank panel, the airflow in the Switch cannot be maintained.
 As a result, the temperature inside the Switch will rise, possibly resulting in a failure.
 In addition, the radio waves generated by the Switch might affect another device, or the radio waves generated by another device might affect the Switch, resulting in a malfunction.

-(2) Installing a control and switching unit
+(2) Installing a basic control unit

-A control and switching unit can be installed while the Switch is on.
+A basic control unit can be installed while the Switch is on.